vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-package-install.md

 The example shown in this document uses an HTTP endpoint [vRealize Log Insight Cloud](https://docs.vmware.com/en/VMware-vRealize-Log-Insight-Cloud/index.html) for forwarding logs from Tanzu Kubernetes clusters.

-A sample yaml for configuring an http endpoint with fluent-bit is provided as reference here.
-For a full of user-configurable values, please see official [documentation](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-logging-fluentbit.html#fluent-bit-package-configuration-parameters-4)
+A sample YAML file for configuring an http endpoint with Fluent Bit is provided as a reference here.
+For a full list of user-configurable values, see the official [Fluent Bit documentation](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-logging-fluentbit.html#fluent-bit-package-configuration-parameters-4).

 Please note that before you add the below yaml in TMC for installing fluent-bit, you have to create an API key as described [here](https://vmc.techzone.vmware.com/resource/implement-centralized-logging-tanzu-kubernetes-grid-fluent-bit)